ViMaSter/courtengine/SCRIPTING.md

         "Now starting a trial."

-## Switch Characters and also trigger dialogue from the character assigned to that location
+### Switch Characters and also trigger dialogue from the character assigned to that location
+This function is just JUMPCUT and SPEAK combined into one, because it can be tedious writing both every time.

     SPEAK_FROM [location]

-## Cross Examination

-The cross examination phase will be a block formatted like the following:

-    CROSS_EXAMINATION [name] "[initial text]" [name of failure Press] "[statement 1]" [name of corresponding Press] [conflicting evidence (or 0 if none)]
+        "[dialogue]"

 Example:

-    CROSS_EXAMINATION Gumshoe "-- ten minutes is all i need, baby --" CrossExamineFail "the victim died from huffing spraypaint" PressA1 BrokenWineGlass "at 4:30 pm on the 19th" PressA2 0
-        "daniel sexbang was there at the scene of the crime when we arrived!"
-PressA3 0
+    SPEAK_FROM COURT_WITNESS
+        "time for a cross examination!"

+### Raise an objection
+[name] is who is objecting.

+    OBJECTION [name]

+### Yell "hold it!"
+[name] is who is yelling it.

+    HOLD_IT [name]